plantemoran-appdev/.github/CONTRIBUTING.md

   - You can apply suggested changes directly through the UI.
   - You can make any other changes in your local branch and push the changes when complete.
 - As you update your PR and apply changes, reply to each conversation that required your attention.
+- Do not resolve conversations created by other users; reviewers will resolve conversations they start.

 <!-- reference urls -->